 Networking is the most important part of your job search.
-According to the Bureau of Labor Statistics, about 70% of jobs are found by candidates or filled by employers through networking, so it is critical that you develop and use this skill.
-It is one you will use throughout your life.
+According to the Bureau of Labor Statistics, up to 80% of jobs are found by candidates or filled by employers through networking.
+It is critical that you develop this skill as it is one you will use throughout your life.

 - Explore careers, research industries, companies and specific jobs

 - Build a community of people with whom you share professional interests

 - Gain advice on improving your chance of getting hired

 - Start with who you already know including parents and family, friends, former coop employers and co-workers, neighbors, acquaintances, faculty, advisers, fellow students, community and religious groups

 - Attend Employer Engagement and Career Design events such as Career Fairs, Industry networking events and Employer and Alumni presentations to make new connections.

 - Join Professional organizations, especially campus chapters and attend conferences.
 This is a great way to stay current in your field and meet other professionals

 - Are you LinkedIn?
 LinkedIn is the premier professional networking site.
 Join for free and start connecting.
 See our LinkedIn page, join the Employer Engagement and Career Design group and Northeastern Alumni Group and attend LinkedIn 1 Build Your Profile and LinkedIn 2 Build your network workshops offered weekly both on the ground and virtually.

 - Web and print material– professional journals, newsletters and websites can help you identify people who are active in the field